Pavin Smith Player Props: Diamondbacks vs. Padres

 - Smith is batting .333 with three doubles, two home runs and five walks.

-- He has homered in two of nine games played this season, and in 6.9% of his plate appearances.
+- He has homered in two of 10 games played this year, and in 6.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.